Skip to article frontmatterSkip to article content

 Columnar formats such as Parquet, ORC, and Arrow Feather have become the lingua franca of analytical tabular data precisely because they decouple each column’s physical storage.
 HEP001 brings the same property to HDF5 while keeping everything the HDF5 ecosystem already has: a single container file, portable self-describing metadata, hierarchical groups, and lossless access to every tool in the HDF5 stack.

 A decisive advantage of HDF5 over dedicated columnar formats is that tabular data does not have to live alone.
-An HDF5 file can — in a single self- describing container — hold
+For example, an HDF5 file can hold:

 Links, object references, and region references can tie rows of the table to slabs of the image cube without duplicating bytes.
 Analysts can query the table to identify events of interest and then dereference the rows into pixel-space regions in the same file, on the same storage, in a single API.
 Columnar tools and array tools meet in the middle.